WhiteWolf24122/translate-progam/README.md

 - Hover your mouse over some text
 - Press `alt + n`
-- *If you do not want to have the program highlight the text for you, use `ctrl + alt + n`*
+- *If you do not want to have the program highlight the text for you, use `ctrl + alt + n`* The window will automaticly close after 5 seconds.

 To Write text to translate:
 - Run the program